What is SEND?

 Children may have other learning needs such as English as an additional language or having missed gaps in education for various different reasons.
 The Inclusion Team, comprising of the SEND Team and Student Support Team also provide support for students who are Children in Care or previously looked after children and those which have medical needs.

 Who can I talk to about my child’s needs?

-If you have concerns about your child’s progress, you can initially speak to your child’s subject teacher or Head of Year.
-If you are concerned your child is still not making progress, you can speak to Ms Lynett, the school’s Special Educational Needs Coordinator who currently has responsibility for SEND.
+If you have concerns about your child’s progress, you can initially speak to your child’s Tutor or Head of Year.
+If you are concerned your child is still not making progress, you can contact Ms Lynett, the school’s Special Educational Needs Coordinator who has responsibility for SEND.

 You can contact Ms Lynett (SENCO) on (0117)9763000 or via email at [email protected]

 At John Cabot we are fortunate to draw students from both South Gloucestershire and Bristol Local Authorities.
 Both Authorities have published their Local Offer of SEND at the following sites.

 All staff at JCA are committed to supporting students with additional needs.
 We look to identify difficulties as early as possible to ensure that appropriate provision is put in place.
 Additional needs are identified in the following ways:

 - Observations by subject teachers, Heads of Year and the wider school staff

 - Identification through tracking pupil attainment and pupil progress meetings